rcl-ssl/docs/workloads/certificate-bot.md

 ---
 title: Automatic Renewal of SSL/TLS Certificate
-description: Automatically create, install and renew a SSL/TLS certificates in Web Servers
+description: Using RCL to automatically create, install and renew a SSL/TLS certificates in Web Servers
 parent: Workloads
 nav_order: 4
 ---